MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-export.md

 ---
-title: "Export a segment | MicrosoftDocs"
+title: "Export a segment | Microsoft Docs"
 description: Learn how to export a segment to a CSV file or a Dynamics 365 app. ms.date: 11/14/2019 ms.reviewer: ""